-The short crust pastry is rolled to a thickness of about 4 mm.
-This is thickness of a British one pound coin or two Canadian $2 coins.
+Roll the short crust pastry to a thickness of 4 mm.
+This is the thickness of a British one pound coin or two Canadian $2 coins.

-After the pastry is placed in the fluted pan, it is placed in the refrigerator to keep it cold before baking.
+Place the pastry in a fluted pan and then place in the refrigerator to keep it cold before baking.

-The cooled short crust pastry is spread with raspberry jam, filled with frangipane then baked in the oven until set and golden.
+Spread the cooled short crust pastry with raspberry jam, fill with frangipane and then bake in the oven until set and golden.

 Happy Mother’s Day, Mom!
 Love you!